gearbox-solutions/eloquent-filemaker/README.md

 #### Potential changes to your code

-The upgrade to 2.0 should be pretty seamless for most use cases.
+The upgrade to 2.0 should be pretty seamless for most use cases, but there are two minor changes to be aware of which could affect uncommon use cases.
+These cases are described below.

 ##### Changes to session management